 The nasal septum is bone and cartilage inside the nose that divides the nose into right and left sides.
 The cartilage is more in front toward the tip of the nose, while the bone is much deeper inside the nose.
 The septum is very commonly deviated or twisted, either congenitally or from prior trauma.
 Plastic surgeons often see a deviated septum in their rhinoplasty patients.

 Below is a video of a deviated septum before rhinoplasty surgery.
 The endoscopic camera is placed first on the right and then left side of the nasal cavity.
-The video camera shows blockage on both sides from the deviated septum.
-There is almost too little space for the camera.
+The video camera shows blockage on both sides from the deviated septum in this patient.
+There is almost too little space for the small camera itself.
 This particular patient did not have swollen or enlarged turbinates.
 Some plastic surgeons or rhinoplasty specialists may examine the inside the nose with a small camera, although it’s not always required before rhinoplasty.

 What is septoplasty?